whiterolex67/user-management-service/README.md

 https://youtu.be/zU1qP36kZkY

+Refer video for reference
 🧑‍💼 User Management Service
-A Spring Boot microservice for managing users with JWT-based authentication, event-driven logging via Kafka, and persistence using MySQL.
+A Spring Boot microserrvice for managing users with JWT-based authentication, event-driven logging via Kafka, and persistence using MySQL.
 Designed with clean separation of concerns and built to run containerized with Docker.

 🚀 Features
 🔐 JWT-based Authentication (Login Endpoint)